Press (Paul McCartney song)

 "Press" is a song by the English rock musician Paul McCartney.
-It was released as the lead single from his sixth studio solo album, Press to Play (1986), being McCartney's 37th single.
-The single includes the non-album track "It's Not True" as its B-side, which was later included as a bonus track on the CD reissue of Press to Play (1993).
+It was released as the lead single from his sixth solo studio album, Press to Play (1986), being McCartney's 37th single.
+The single has "It's Not True" as its B-side, which was only included on CD releases of Press to Play.

 Release

-Released on 14 July 1986, "Press" peaked at number 25 on the UK Singles Chart and number 21 on the US Billboard Hot 100, where it spent eight weeks in the top 40.
+Released on 14 July 1986, "Press" peaked at number 25 on the UK Singles Chart, number 21 on the US Billboard Hot 100 and number 23 on the US Cash Box Top 100.
 This marked the beginning of a downturn in McCartney's fortunes on the singles charts, since it was the first time since Back to the Egg in 1979 that a lead single from a McCartney album had failed to reach the top 20 in the US or the UK.

 Various issues in the UK include two 7-inch singles ("Press" and "Press-video edit"), a 10-inch single in a special fold-out sleeve, and two 12-inch singles.